estebanr14/estebanr14/README.md

 ### 💻 About Me
-- 👨‍💻 I'm a Backend Developer and Blockchain Developer from Colombia 🇨🇴.
+- 👨‍💻 I'm a Software Engineer, Backend Developer and Blockchain Developer from Colombia 🇨🇴.
 - 🔭 I’m currently working on scalable apps and decentralized applications focused on cloud infrastructres.
 - 🧠 I'm interested about  **cloud architectures, backend development, clean code, microservices, and blockchain apps**.
 - 💬 Ask me about **Node.js, TypeScript, Solidity, Docker, MongoDB, PostgreSQL**.